bg-write/javascript-cheatsheet/README.md

 ### The Code Itself

 This JS guide follows [Google's JS style guide](https://google.github.io/styleguide/jsguide.html) as closely as possible.
 This involves following [Nethmi Wijesinghe's excellent set-up guide](https://enlear.academy/how-to-set-up-airbnb-style-guide-82413ea6c5f2) for installing ESLint and Prettier in VS Code to match Google's guide in a new project.
 Nethmi's guide also works if you wish to use another popular style guide (i.e. Airbnb).
+I also refer to Google's [annotating JavaScript for the Closure Compiler](https://github.com/google/closure-compiler/wiki/Annotating-JavaScript-for-the-Closure-Compiler#return-type-description) repo.

 ### Accessibility